-But baseball wagering is unique in that there is no traditional point spread set for a ballgame.
-Instead, sports books focus on run totals…and the money line.
+Baseball wagering is unique in that there is no traditional point spread set for a ballgame.
+Instead, sportsbooks focus on run totals, the run line, and, most commonly, the money line (ML).

-When you wager on the “ML,” you are simply picking who you think will win the contest.
-It doesn’t matter how many runs your pick scores, they just need to score more than the other club.
+When you wager on the ML, you are picking who you think will win the contest outright.
+It doesn’t matter how many runs a team scores or how many runs they win by, they just need to score more than their opponent.

-What diamond odds-makers do in lieu of the point spread is weigh the ML with heavier odds on the favorite.
+What oddsmakers do in lieu of the point spread is to weigh the moneyline with heavier odds on the favorite.
 This is an example of what the numbers on a typical ballgame might look like:

 The Rangers are projected to prevail.
 The favorite in the match-up will always be the negative (-) number, while the underdog is always positive (+), just like the numbers work with point spreads.